Club World Cup Group A predictions: Who will qualify? Will Lionel Messi be top scorer?

 The heart says Messi.
 The heart will always say Messi.
 But Porto sensation Samu Aghehowa is more than fulfilling his potential in a blue and white kit since departing Atletico Madrid and can terrorise any defence that tries to quell him.

-The Spain international ended the 2024-25 campaign with a stellar 25 goals from 42 matches across all competitions, and having only played 13 minutes for Spain in the UEFA Nations League finals, he will arrive in the USA on the back of a hard-earned rest.
+The Spain international ended the 2024-25 campaign with a stellar 25 goals from 42 matches across all competitions, and having only played 13 minutes for Spain in the UEFA Nations League finals, he arrived in the USA on the back of a hard-earned rest.

 Infantino's nightmare to come true as Messi and co crash out